A Compost "Bin" in a Bottle

 Straw or twigs, small pieces of paper or cardboard.
-(We find that shreded computer paper is easy to add to the bottle) and makes an interesting contrast in coour within the bottle.
+(We find that shredded computer paper is easy to add to the bottle) and makes an interesting contrast in colour within the bottle.

 One or two layers of compost taken from an active compost bin may also be added.